SobhanNiknam/ttsp/README.md

-This repository contains the source code of the novel power budgeting technique, called "*TTSP: Transient-Temperature Based Safe Power Budgeting*", for multi-/many-core processors.
-TTSP computes safe power constraint values as a function of the spatial alignment of active cores and their current temperature.
+This repository contains the source code of the novel power budgeting technique, called "*TTSP: Transient-Temperature Based Safe Power Budgeting*".
+TTSP computes safe power constraint values as a function of the spatial alignment of active cores and their current temperature in a multi-/many-core processor.
 The use of T-TSP leads to better exploitation of the processor’s thermal heatroom and therefore improved performance in a thermally constrained environment.
 -   Creator: Sobhan Niknam
 -   License: XXXX